Irish Dancing & Irish Music Lessons

 Live telecasts of all the big GAA Games from Ireland are broadcast April – September.
 Come watch the best hurlers and footballers in action on the big screen.

-Chicago Gaelic Park elects a new Irish Festival Queen and a runner-up every March.
-The newly crowned Irish Festival Queen enjoys participating in ceremonies, contests, Irish Fest and many activities.
+Chicago Gaelic Park elects a new Queen and a runner-up every March.
+The newly crowned Queen enjoys participating in ceremonies, contests, Irish Fest and many activities.
 She also participates in the many St. Patrick’s Day Parades.
-Prizes to the newly crowned queen include a $750 travel voucher among many others.
+Prizes to the newly crowned queen include a $1,000 travel voucher among many others.
 The newly elected runner-up will also participate in the activities and receive many prizes.
-All single girls of Irish heritage, aged 18-26 (up to March 4th) are invited to enter with a registration fee of $10.
+All single girls of Irish heritage, aged 18-29 (up to March 4th) are invited to enter with a registration fee of $10.

 Our Lady of Knock